UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_00.md

 By the end of the module, students are expected to:

-- Compare and contrast python's key data types.
+- Compare and contrast Python's key data types.
-- Compare and contrast python's key data structures.
+- Compare and contrast Python's key data structures.
 - Use Python to determine the type and structure of an object.
 - Demonstrate how to create data structures and convert them to another.
 - Identify which operations can be applied to different data types and columns dtypes.